-- (i) Pledge on 100% of the Company's shares - (ii) Pledge on the shares of FRAPORT REGIONAL AIRPORTS OF GREECE MANAGEMENT COMPANY S.A. - (iii) Pledge on the Company's insurance contracts - (iv) Pledge on the Company's bank accounts except for the operations account - (v) Pledge on Project Contracts, including, among others, the good performance bond, the contract with the constructor, the contract with "Hellenic Duty Free Shops SA", the contract with the Independent Engineer, the Company's commercial contracts - (vi) Maintaining the pledge on bank guarantee accounts: - a) Reserve Account for State Payments - b) Reserve Account for Capital Expenses - c) Repayment Reserve Account - (vii) Keeping funds committed by shareholders to cover any cash shortage during the imminent works.
+(i) Pledge on 100% of the Company's shares

+(ii) Pledge on the shares of FRAPORT REGIONAL AIRPORTS OF GREECE MANAGEMENT COMPANY S.A.

+- (iii) Pledge on the Company's insurance contracts - (iv) Pledge on the Company's bank accounts except for the operations account

+FRAPORT REGIONAL AIRPORTS OF GREECE "B" S.A.
+FINANCIAL STATEMENTS AS OF 31 DECEMBER 2019 (Amounts in Euro)

+(v) Pledge on Project Contracts, including, among others, the good performance bond, the contract with the constructor, the contract with "Hellenic Duty Free Shops SA", the contract with the Independent Engineer, the Company's commercial contracts

+(vi) Maintaining the pledge on bank guarantee accounts:

+- a) Reserve Account for State Payments

+- b) Reserve Account for Capital Expenses

+- c) Repayment Reserve Account

+(vii) Keeping funds committed by shareholders to cover any cash shortage during the imminent works.